Back to Living Real Change

 What is sickle cell?

-Sickle cell disease is a group of inherited disorders that affect the red blood cells.
-This disease affects about 100,000 people in the United States and is most commonly found in African-Americans and other ethnic and racial groups in Africa, South America, Saudi Arabia, Mediterranean countries and India.
+Sickle cell disease is a group of inherited disorders that affect red blood cells.
+It affects about 100,000 people in the United States and is most commonly found in African-Americans and other ethnic and racial groups in Africa, South America, Saudi Arabia, Mediterranean countries and India.

 How does sickle cell disease affect the body?

-In a healthy person, red blood cells are round, and they move throughout the body delivering oxygen.
-People with sickle cell have sickle-shaped red blood cells that are hard and sticky.
+In a healthy person, red blood cells are round and move throughout the body, delivering oxygen.
+People with sickle cell disease have sickle-shaped red blood cells that are hard and sticky.
 These hard, pointed red blood cells clog blood tubes as they move throughout the body, causing pain, damage or anemia.

 What are the symptoms associated with sickle cell?

-Sickle cell disease is very painful, and it can cause swelling of the hands and feet, damage to the spleen, retinal detachment, kidney problems, and gallstones.
+Sickle cell disease is very painful.
+It can cause swelling of the hands and feet, damage to the spleen, retinal detachment, kidney problems and gallstones.

 How do you acquire sickle cell?